wilsonmar/wilsonmar.github.io/_posts/2018-08-31-salesforce-einstein.md

 Einstein can be "simply" added to process existing data.
 For example, text users enter into a service request form can be designated for analysis.
 The Einstein Intent API processes the text to automatically determine how to routed the request to the correct department.

-Benioff has also been a lead investor in machine translation company <a target="_blank" href="http://www.linkedin.com/company/1617147">Cloudwords</a> since its seed funding days.
+CEO Benioff has also been a lead investor in machine translation company <a target="_blank" href="http://www.linkedin.com/company/1617147">Cloudwords</a> since its seed funding days.

+Shubha Nabar (Senior Director, Software Engineering) is the Einstein boss at Salesforce.
+See her talk Mar 7, 2017 [18:58]:
+<amp-youtube data-videoid="_wKOk3Gtmac" layout="responsive" width="480" height="270"></amp-youtube>

 ## API Endpoint